Largest Transportation and Logistics Cyberattacks of 2025

 Transportation and logistics companies face several key risks from their growing usage of IoT devices.
 To start with, IoT devices are difficult to monitor at the best of times.
 With vehicles constantly on the move and unreliable internet throughout much of the world, monitoring IoT devices embedded into vehicles becomes even more difficult.
 The industry expects to counter this with 5G and low-latency cellular networks that allow devices to communicate back to a central hub outside of WiFi range.

 IoT devices are also often insecure.
 They come with default passwords that are easy to guess and difficult to change before connecting to the internet.
 Their firmware is often built with speed to market instead of security at the forefront.
 Further, the reality that IoT devices lack agreed-upon security standards means that device manufacturers have no real best practices to adhere to.
 This creates what amounts to thousands of potentially insecure devices out in the real world.
 Even without the basic lack of security in IoT devices, however, cybercriminals still find the transportation sector a target-rich environment.
+According to the FBI 2024 IC3 report, over 4,800 complaints came from organizations in critical infrastructure sectors.

 Cybercriminals Target the Transportation and Logistics Industry